The Day We Died: Writing

 Co-showrunners Jeff Pinkner and J.H.
-Wyman co-wrote the episode's teleplay, while Pinkner, Wyman, and consulting producer Akiva Goldsman co-wrote the story.
+Wyman co-wrote the episode's teleplay, and co-wrote the story with consulting producer Akiva Goldsman.
 Executive producer Joe Chappelle served as director.
 A full season renewal of Fringe was announced on March 24, 2011.
 They had written the finale without knowing if there would be another season, but decided not to make any changes to the script even after hearing of its renewal.
 Pinkner explained that "we wrote the episode, perhaps foolishly, assuming that we would be on for Season 4.
 We never for one second entertained that it would be the end of the series.
 So therefore, we didn't have to change a word!"
 In an interview with the New York Post, Pinkner warned that events in the finale will "unfurl in a very unexpected way for the characters and the audience".
 He also commented that the finale "hopefully will make you sort of revisit and look at everything that's happened all year through a fresh pair of glasses".

 Pinkner stated in another interview that it "will be as much as anything about setting up next season," and Wyman agreed, writing "It’s like when you read a great novel and you finish a chapter, you’re like, 'Oh my gosh, something happened that’s going to propel me forward!'
 That’s something we desire to emulate."
 In March 2011, Pinkner confirmed with TVLine that unlike previous Fringe season finales, the third season's finale would not be two hours long.
 He did however note that "the last three episodes will be linked in one continuous story arc."